yann-gautier/Research-Internship/README.md

 To be done: the reproducibility file enabling to generate our results

-Dans nos expérimentations, on va tester k_values = [1, 3, 5, 7, 9, 11, 15, 21, 31] pour les plus proches voisins, distance : dtw, et modèle ee.
-On teste avec projection gaussienne, pojection creuse, sans projection.
-Ce qui fait 28 modèles, avec 10 tailles différentes de données d'entraînement, donc 300 modèles entraînés, fois 5 cross validations.
-Donc 1500 entraînements.
+In our experiments, we evaluate k-values = [1, 3, 5, 7, 9, 11, 15, 21, 31] for the nearest neighbors using DTW as the distance measure and the EE model.
+We consider three settings: Gaussian projection, sparse projection, and no projection.
+This results in 28 distinct model configurations, each assessed across 10 different training set sizes, leading to 300 trained models in total.
+Each configuration is further validated with 5-fold cross-validation, amounting to 1,500 training runs overall.